-Myth 1: Hire your air conditioning technician from Craigslist.
+Myth 1: Hire your AC technician on Craigslist.

-The World Wide Web has gifted us with a variety of choices to go to find an A/C system service technician, but proceed with caution because not all are comparable.
+The internet has gifted us with a variety of choices to go to find an A/C system service technician, but proceed with caution because not all are comparable.
 While the Better Business Bureau shows you information on whether a business is accredited and, if so, a letter grade depending on their company history and practices, other web pages are open to anyone who requests to post an ad.
-Case in point, Craigslist will let anyone post an ad for their services, despite whether or not they’re really qualified, licensed and bonded, or have the actual training and knowledge.
+Case in point, Craigslist will allow anyone to post an ad for their services, regardless of whether or not they’re really qualified, licensed and bonded, or have the actual training and experience.

-If you hire a business or individual without getting to identify their qualifications and expertise, it may end up costing you more in the long run.
-If the tech doesn’t have the qualifications to properly repair your particular air conditioner, you may end up needing a second, more experienced technician to correct their mistakes and it could end up costing you multiple Trip Charges.
+If you hire a company or individual without getting to identify their qualifications and capability, it may end up costing you more over time.
+If the tech doesn’t have the skills to properly repair your particular air conditioning system, you might end up needing a second, more experienced technician to fix their mistakes and it could end up costing you multiple Trip Charges.

 Myth 2: Choosing a small business is better.

 Contracting with small businesses can be wonderful for some odd jobs – it’s good for the local business, wonderful for the economy, and maybe even great for your bank account.
-But beware: small operations or one-person operations could let you down.
-If something backfires, they may merely disappear and not be around to repair it, or they could not have the resources to get to you quickly, which is a problem if your air conditioner malfunctions in the extreme temperatures of summer.
+But beware: small operations or one-person operations could leave you in a lurch.
+If something backfires, they may merely disappear and not be there to fix it, or they could not have the resources to get to you quickly, which is a problem if your air conditioner dies in the heat of the summer.

-Budgeting a little bit more for a bigger, more established and reliable company can come with perks that help offer you more peace of mind, including a one-year satisfaction guarantee, quality workmanship, a large certified team of technicians who give you service 24/7/365, and the peace of mind that they’ll be available if you need them again.
+Budgeting a little bit more for a bigger, more established and reliable company can come with benefits that help offer you more peace of mind, including a one-year satisfaction guarantee, quality workmanship, a large certified work force that gives you service 24/7/365, and the confidence that they’ll be there if you need them again.

-With the government discontinuing the production of R-22, many families are noticing the cost of refilling their air conditioning system’s refrigerant rising.
-It may seem like a simple fix to just use a different and cheaper refrigerant, but if an air conditioning service technician recommends this, you may want to find a second opinion.
+With the government discontinuing the production of R-22, many families are seeing the price of refilling their air conditioning system’s refrigerant rising.
+It may seem like a simple fix to just use a different and less expensive refrigerant, but if an AC service technician recommends this, you probably want to find a second opinion.

 Manufacturers detail the exact refrigerant the equipment is developed for, and previous to 2010, it was usually R-22.
-Despite the extreme decrease of the production of R-22, those AC systems are still designed for it, and using a different refrigerant may not only cause harm to your AC system, it could nullify your warranty.
-A voided warranty could cost you a lot more in future parts due to potential damage.
+Although there is extreme reduction of the production of R-22, those AC systems are still designed for it, and using a different refrigerant may not only cause harm to your air conditioning equipment, it could nullify your warranty.
+A voided warranty could cost you hundreds or thousands more in future parts due to potential damage.

-Many people who aren’t having trouble with their air conditioning system may assume they don’t truly need yearly maintenance.
-It’s operating fine, so why waste the money on a tune-up, right?
+Most people who aren’t having trouble with their AC may assume they don’t truly need yearly maintenance.
+It works just fine, so why spend the money on a tune-up, right?
 Except for the fact that an annual AC tune- up is priced around $79 while the cost of a repair averages around $500.
-Also, most manufacturers instruct you to receive routine maintenance to keep your warranty valid, so disregarding your annual tune-up could also mean foregoing your warranty, resulting in a huge payout if your air conditioning system decides to go out on the hottest day of the year.
+Not to mention, most manufacturers instruct you to receive routine maintenance to maintain your warranty, so skipping your annual tune-up could also mean foregoing your warranty, meaning a huge payout if your AC decides to go out on the hottest day of the year.

-It’s critical to ensure you do your homework before choosing an AC service contractor, especially if you feel a specific company is pushing you.
-As we mentioned in Myth #1, some sites don’t need a contractor to be qualified to market their services.
-You need to know what you’re getting into so you don’t have to pay for the same service again.
+It’s critical to make sure you do your research before deciding on an AC service company, especially if you feel a particular company is putting pressure on you.
+As we mentioned in Myth #1, some sites don’t require a contractor to be qualified to market their services.
+It’s important to know what you’re getting into so you don’t end up paying for the same service again.

 Website reviews, testimonials from family, and an a good accreditation grade with the Better Business Bureau will all confirm the type of contractor you will be offering your business to and help you choose if they are ideal for you.
-Google+, Angie’s List, and the BBB are all good review sites to start your search.
-Also, don’t be afraid to ask for prior customer references.
-You might have to invest your hard-earned money with your air conditioning company, so invest some time and research to make sure they are the right company for your home.
+Google+, Angie’s List, and the BBB are all great review sites to start your search.
+Also, don’t be scared to ask for prior customer referrals.
+You may have to invest your hard-earned money with your AC contractor, so invest some time and research to make sure they are the right company for you.

-Myth 6: It will cost more to turn your thermostat up while you’re out of your home.
+Myth 6: It costs more to turn your thermostat up while you’re out of your home.

-Over time, it will actually cost you more to leave the thermostat at a colder temperature throughout the day than to increase it 10 degrees while you’re away.
-It normally will not take an outrageous amount of more energy to cool your home once you return, depending on your home.
+Long-term, it will increase your costs to leave the thermostat at a colder temperature over the course of the day than to raise it 10 degrees while you are gone.
+It normally will not require an outrageous amount of more energy to cool your home once you return, depending on your home.

-A programmable thermostat permits the temperature to be changed from a mobile device so you can actually adjust the temperature back down before returning home, so your home is cool and comfortable when you enter.
-This decreases your energy during the day, as well as lowering your cooling bills.
+A programmable thermostat permits the temperature to be adjusted from a mobile device so you can actually adjust the temperature back down before returning home, so your home is nice and comfy when you enter.
+This decreases your energy throughout the day, as well as lowering your cooling bills.

 Myth 7: Always running ceiling fans will help keep your home cool.

-Fans help keep people cool, they don’t really lower the temperature of the home by themselves.
-In fact, fans (like refrigerators) actually heat up homes.
-The motor that is forcing your fan to run generates heat, which can put heat in the air in your home.
-An efficient ceiling fan does help level the temperature of your room and may assist in cooling air by circulating, but if nobody is below the fan to feel the breeze, all you’re doing is wasting energy and money, especially if the air conditioner is already on.
-So leave ceiling fans off when there is no one in the room and more air circulation is unnecessary.
+Fans help cool people, they don’t actually reduce the temperature of the home alone.
+In fact, fans (similar to refrigerators) actually heat up homes.
+The motor that is forcing your fan to run creates heat, which can put heat in the air in the home.
+An efficient ceiling fan does help level the temperature of your room and may assist in cooling air by circulating, but if nobody is under the fan to feel the breeze, all it’s doing is squandering energy and money, especially if the air conditioner is already on.
+So leave ceiling fans off when no one is in the room and more air circulation is unnecessary.

-Thermostats measure the temperature near it to decide whether it needs to turn on the air conditioner to cool the home.
-Putting a thermostat in a bedroom will only help ensure that bedroom lowers to the temperature that the thermostat is set on.
-Once that bedroom is cooled, the AC will shut off and the rest of the floor or home could be much warmer.
-If the thermostat is placed near a well-lit window or an appliance, it could always determine the temperature is much higher than the living area actually is and constantly run your AC, increasing your cooling bills.
+Thermostats read the temperature around it to decide whether it needs to turn on the air conditioner to cool down your home.
+Putting a thermostat in the bedroom will only help ensure that bedroom lowers to the temperature that the thermostat is set on.
+Once the bedroom is cooled, the AC will shut off and the rest of the floor or home may be quite a bit warmer.
+If the thermostat is installed near a well-lit window or an appliance, it could always determine the temperature is much higher than the home truly is and constantly run your AC, increasing your cooling bills.

 Myth 9: Excessively lowering your thermostat will help it cool more speedily.

 Lowering your air excessively may only make your AC operate longer, it won’t get to a colder temperature any faster.
-If your thermostat is says 77, but you really would be more comfortable at 75, then set it to 75 and it will work until it gets to that temperature.
-Putting the thermostat on 73 won’t make it cool to 75 any faster, and it will cause your system to run long, squandering money and energy.
+If your thermostat is set on 77, but you really want it to be 75, then set it to 75 and it will run until it gets to that temperature.
+Putting the thermostat on 73 won’t make it cool to 75 any faster, and it will make your system run longer, squandering money and energy.

-Myth 10: It’s ok to swap out your air filter once every twelve months.
+Myth 10: It’s fine to swap out your air filter once every twelve months.

-Depending on the health issues for the residents of the home, and the type of air filter you utilize for your air conditioning system, your air filter may need to be changed as often as every 30 days.
-Not changing the air filter often enough not only means for your AC to work harder and reduce efficiency, it could also exacerbate respiratory illnesses like common allergy symptoms.
+Depending on the health issues for the residents of the home, and the style of air filter you utilize for your air conditioning system, your air filter might need to be changed as often as every month.
+Failure to change the air filter often enough not only means for your air conditioning system to work harder and lower efficiency, it could also irritate respiratory illnesses like common allergy symptoms.

-Call Chief/Bauer Service Experts today to inquire about your air conditioning system or to set-up your complimentary in-home consultation.
+Call Chief/Bauer Service Experts today to inquire about your AC or to set-up your free in-home consultation.